Browsing Category

 In order to understand how the banking system came to such dire straits, a quick history lesson is in order.
 I will concentrate my historical financial analysis on the United States, which is also a reasonable proxy for the rest of the developed world in most cases.
 Although little known, the U.S. has actually experienced four distinct monetary regimes since the beginning of the 20th century.

-Old European Gold Coins For Sale
+Old European Gold Coins for Sale on eBay

 The Classical Gold Standard Era (before 1934): Under this financial regime the U.S. dollar was explicitly linked to gold, with $20.67 exchangeable for 1 troy ounce of the precious metal.
 The currency’s required gold-backing kept the dollar strong and stable.
 Foreign exchange rates were largely fixed because most nations had their currencies pegged in terms of gold.
 Interest rates were relatively low in absolute terms, but because inflation was so low, real (inflation-adjusted) yields were solidly positive.
 Governments typically ran small surpluses during this period (except during times of war).